fachrihawari/hawari-dev/src/content/posts/binary-search.md

     }
     ```

-2. Then we will implement the binary search algorithm by create 3 variables, `left`, `right`, and `middle`.
+2. Then we will implement the binary search algorithm by creating 3 variables: `left`, `right`, and `middle`.

     ```javascript
     const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];